jak3/jak3.github.io/mica/review/en/2019-04-19-purana-purusha.rst

   livelihood.
 It is improper to depend upon someone for your subsistence.
 You should maintain your family yourself.

-- There is no impediment to practice the *yoga*sadhana** for men belonging to any religion or for those adhering to any doctrine.
+- There is no impediment to practice the *yogasadhana* for men belonging to any religion or for those adhering to any doctrine.
 The same soul prevails in all living beings.
-Therefore there is no impediment for practicing Atma*sadhana*.
+Therefore there is no impediment for practicing *Atmasadhana*.

-- Since everything originates from Brahma everyone can be termed as Brahmin Soul-introspection is the principal aim of life, and every sadhaka of the world, without exception can do it.
+- Since everything originates from Brahma everyone can be termed as Brahmin.

+- Soul-introspection is the principal aim of life, and every sadhaka of the world, without exception can do it.

 - Shama Churn illustrate how man though by remaining in the vortex of material